Note: For your convenience this page has also been sent to you via email. If you do not receive it, please check your spam folder.

 - Do you believe that one diet does not suit everybody?

-- Do you believe that having a coach to guide members through their individual weight loss journey and hold them accountable will yield better results than programs where there is no one-on-one coaching and accountability?
+- Do you believe that having a coach to guide patients through their individual weight loss journey and hold them accountable will yield better results than programs where there is no one-on-one coaching?

 - The Australian statistics are that 2/3 adults are overweight or obese.
 Would you say that in your area it may be more, less or about the same?

-- Are you open to learning how you can attract and serve people who want to lose weight and, at the same time, increase revenue by adding new members?
+- Are you open to learning how you can attract and serve people who want to lose weight and, at the same time, increase revenue to your practice?

-Many years ago we wanted to offer a weight loss program in one of our clubs.
+Many years ago we wanted to offer a weight loss program in our club.
 Not having any skills in diet formulation and coaching, we had a dietitian see members on a fee-per-visit basis.
-As the program was "expert-dependent", when the expert left, the program stopped.
-Plus... the program did not make any money for the business.
+We added strength training to the program.
+Although the program was rudimentary using the old-fashioned "eat less and exercise more" approach, some members lost weight.
+But the business did not make any extra money and the program was "expert-dependent"; when the expert left, the program stopped.

-- an expert system that could be delivered by non-experts so the business and the program were not vulnerable if an expert team member leaves
+- an expert system that could be delivered by non-experts so the business and the program were not vulnerable to the expert leaving

 - a way of training staff, instructors and trainers to deliver the program